-There is more than one way to bring nature into your home or workplace so we’re going to break down the difference between moss walls and living walls and give you the skinny on each of these brilliant biophilic options that provide calm and other wellness benefits including noise and air pollutant reduction.
+There is more than one way to bring nature into your home or workplace so we’re going to break down the difference between moss walls and living walls and give you the skinny on each of these brilliant biophilic options that provide calm and other wellness benefits including noise and air pollutant reduction (along with the mental benefits of attention restoration and focus).

 What’s a Living Wall?